-Many people drink alcohol responsibly and within the recommended limits which does not put their health at risk.
-But some people get into serious trouble because of their drinking, causing harm to themselves and those around them.
+Many people get into serious trouble because of their drinking, causing harm to themselves and those around them.

-As a result, patients must undergo an abstinence-based programme in order to achieve long-lasting recovery and rehabilitation.
+As a result, patients who undergo an abstinence-based programme have a much better chance of long-lasting recovery.

-People with alcohol addiction (also known as ‘alcohol dependency’) will have a strong urge to drink and will find that they are consistently unable to stop once they have started.
-Note: despite this dependency on alcohol, some alcoholics remain functional in their personal life and at work.
-However, this perceived “functionality” doesn’t change the signs or symptoms of being an alcoholic that include but are not limited to:
+Alcoholism is a cunning and baffling disease.
+Despite a dependency on alcohol, many alcoholics remain functional in their personal life and at work.
+However, this perceived “functionality” doesn’t change the signs or symptoms of being an alcoholic.

 - Having withdrawal symptoms